afcapel/alondra/README.md

 This will render the '/messages/create' view and send the results to all clients subscribed to the chat channel.

-You can send push notifications from any processes that loads your rails environment and from any class that includes the Alondra::Pushing module.
+You can send push notifications from any process that loads your rails environment and from any class that includes the Alondra::Pushing module.
 When rendering a push message the local context (that is, the instance variables of the caller object) will be available in the view.